MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-365-copilot.md

 For both Microsoft 365 E3 and E5, use [Intune App Protection policies (APP)](/mem/intune/apps/app-protection-policy), which are rules that ensure an organization's data remains safe or contained within a managed app.

 With APP, Intune creates a wall between your organization data and personal data.
-APP ensure that organization data in specified apps can't be copied and pasted to other apps on the device, even if the device isn't managed.
+APP ensures that organization data in specified apps can't be copied and pasted to other apps on the device, even if the device isn't managed.

 APP can prevent the inadvertent or intentional copying of Copilot-generated content to apps on a device that aren't included in the list of permitted apps.
 APP can limit the blast radius of an attacker using a compromised device.